Serving Scranton, Tunkhannock, and Wyoming County

 Additionally, Pennsylvania law normally considers simple assault as a second-degree misdemeanor that is punishable by up to 2 years of jail time.

 However, if the person charged with the offense is at least 21 years old, and the purported victim is younger than twelve years old, then the crime is a first-degree misdemeanor with a possible one-year jail sentence.
-If the assault occurred during a fight in which the offender and the victim mutually consented to the use of force, Pennsylvania law considers that to be a third-degree misdemeanor that may carry up to five years of time in prison.
+If the assault occurred during a fight in which the offender and the victim mutually consented to the use of force, Pennsylvania law considers that to be a third-degree misdemeanor that may carry up to five years in prison.

-Felony assault also known as aggravated assault is a violent offense that carries potentially harsher penalties than simple assault.
+Felony assault, also known as aggravated assault is a violent offense that carries potentially harsher penalties than simple assault.
 Felony assault, under Pennsylvania law, involves inflicting serious injury on another person with extreme disregard for human life, attacking another with a deadly weapon, or committing assault against police offers or certain public officials.
 A felony assault charge is typically a second-degree felony that may carry up to ten years of jail time.
 However, if the person performs the act in a manner that shows an extreme indifference toward human life, Pennsylvania law allows the prosecution to charge an individual with a first-degree felony that may result in as much as twenty years of jail time.
 Hiring an assault defense lawyer should be at the top of your list!

-The Peters Law Firm, can provide effective services for assault charges in the Northeastern Pennsylvania area.
+The Peters Law Firm can provide effective services for assault charges in the Northeastern Pennsylvania area.
 In the Scranton area, contact us at (570) 963-1610, Tunkhannock and Wyoming County at (570) 836-0700 or throughout Northeast Pennsylvania at our main office in Clarks Summit by calling (570) 585-0707 or by visiting us.